qudratyunusov/qudratyunusov/Roadmap.md

 * Enable hardware acceleration for decryption (AES-NI). **([#2457](https://github.com/RPCS3/rpcs3/pull/2457))**
 * Implement config tristate in GUI for per-game configurations.
 * Improvements to the shader generation and cache system
-* Implement parametrized PPU/SPU Interpreters reusing current LLVM IR generator, remove original hard-coded interpreters and make LLVM mandatory.
-Add options regulating its accuracy detached from the base choice of the Interpreter or the Recompiler.
-(Nekotekina)
 * Remove obstacles for ASLR support.
 (Nekotekina)
 * Rewrite signal handlers to improve reliability and support exceptions.
 (Nekotekina)